TABCHI/tabchi/README.md

 Use `./tabchi-ID.sh` to run your bot normaly or use `screen ./tabchi-ID.sh` for auto launch mode (put tabchi-id in ID part)

 ## Autolaunch
-enter informations in game.sh
-use `./game.sh ` for Autolaunch
+use `./telegamer.sh ` for Autolaunch

 ## Developers